rakeshku93/SQL-code/README.md

-## This repository contains SQL-codes and artifcats
+## This repository contains SQL-codes and artifacts